Frequently Asked Questions

 What is the difference between Dartmouth Dance Academy and Fusion Dance?

 Dartmouth Dance Academy (DDA) is the name of our dance school, owned and operated within the Dartmouth area for more than 50 years.
 Under the umbrella of Dartmouth Dance Academy we operate at two locations and offer both recreational and competitive dance options.
-The name of the competitive dance team under Dartmouth Dance Academy is Fusion.
-All of our competitive dancers are "on Fusion" at Dartmouth Dance Academy.
-This clearly helps us define which dancers are competitive and which are recreational.

 Does the Fusion Competitive Dance Team have a dress code?